niekados/chapter-one/README.md

 To capture the nostalgic ambience of an aged book, I took inspiration from a real, well-worn volume.
 By photographing the book pages and extracting colours with a colour picker, I recreated the subtle tones of the old book:

 - **Smoky Black (#171310)**: Smoky Black is the main text colour, combining readability and warmth.
-It echoes the look of printed ink on old book page.
+It echoes the look of printed ink on an old book page.
 - **Dun (#DED0B7)**: The background colour, Dun, is reminiscent of well-loved, yellowed paper.
 This gentle tone provides a comfortable reading experience.
 - **White (#FFFFFF)**: Used in the navbar, buttons, and other key elements, white provides a modern touch.
 It stands out against the Dun background and adds a clean contrast that draws attention without overpowering the classic tones.